donbonifacio/blog/content/post/quarterly-training-plan.md

 Wanting to learn new things or accomplish something without a [deadline](/post/dealing-with-deadlines/) may end up being wishful thinking.
-If we set a date and a goal we have better changes of achieving it.
+If we set a date and a goal we have better chances of achieving it.
 Imagine that we want to learn Japanese.
 It's important to time bound that goal.
 If we instead say that we want to learn Japanese in one year we start to have a clear picture of what we'll need to invest in terms of our routine.